howdyband/makerteens/index.md

 More than a drop-out prevention program, the MAKERTEENS school within a school Career Academy model offers students college credit and career readiness skills as they complete a well rounded curriculum and build a Tiny House in one school year.

 **Proposal**

 Provide a dozen at-risk high school students the opportunity to build a tiny house on a trailer frame.
 This same MAKERTEENS cadre will be mentored through the following classes: Family and Consumer Science, AP Studio Art, AP Psychology, Web Design, Band, Integrated Science, Language Arts, Health/PE, Construction Math.
 This well-rounded, project-based, intense mentorship, along with job shadowing in the community, and parent engagement, will effectively move a student toward a diploma, personal success, and job skills.
 Additionally, students may earn badges and certificates in industry recognized proficiencies.

+**MAKERTEENS practice Oregon’s 21 Century Essential Skills:**

+• Read and comprehend a variety of text
+• Write clearly and accurately
+• Apply mathematics in a variety of settings
+• Listen actively and speak clearly and coherently
+• Think critically and analytically
+• Use technology to learn, live, and work
+• Demonstrate civic and community engagement
+• Demonstrate global literacy
+• Demonstrate personal management and teamwork

 <hr>
 <form action="http://formspree.io/makerteens@gmail.com" method="POST">
 Your email:<br>